 If desired, transfer cookies into paper cupcake liners to serve.
 The bars taste lovely at room temperature and are also quite delightful when chilled.
 Store in a closed container for up to two days at room temperature or up to five days in the fridge.

-*Maybe next time… I tend to use almond meal that’s milled with the almond skin on (unblanched) — I love those fibrous flecks.
-But I imagine this recipe would be wonderful with almond flour/meal made from blanched almonds, too.
-Alongside this, lemon zest would make a lovely swap for orange.
-As for the drizzle, choose white chocolate with cocoa butter as a main ingredient.
+If opting for the drizzle, use high-quality white chocolate with cocoa butter as one of its main ingredients.
+Or for a decadent alternative, try dark chocolate.
 Alternatively, a glaze made from powdered sugar and either citrus juice or liqueur would also be scrumptious and easy (Grand Marnier or Kirsch come to mind).
 To do so, just sift a cup of powdered sugar into a bowl, and add liquid very gradually, by the half-teaspoon, whisking until pourable but thick.